 This is only a preview.
-Siren of the Desert is now exclusive to Tapas.
-Attached is a link that takes you to the story on Tapas.
+Siren of the Desert is now a published novel.
+For the ebook version, visit Tapas.io Attached is a link that takes you to the story on Tapas.

 A roaring, sand-filled gust of wind swept by, wreaking havoc throughout the camp, sweeping along any golden sand grains and tiny rocks that were light enough to be carried away.
 The oasis's palm trees creaked and whipped from side to side.
 The small lake –small enough to be called a pond- that sat in the middle of the oasis was now buried beneath piles and piles of scorching sand, no longer useful.
 In a matter of seconds, visibility had been reduced to zero.
 Zain wiped his forehead of sweat; though it was windy, it was a stifling, scorching wind.
 He carefully adjusted his black keffiyeh which was wrapped around his mouth and neck as protection.
-Despite of it, Zain tasted the gritty taste of sand.
-It had been a very long time since Zain had encountered such an impressively ferocious sandstorm.
-A bolt of red lightning lit up the sky for an instant and was followed by an ominous rumbling in the sky.
+Inspire of it, he tasted sand.
+It had been a very long time since he had encountered such an impressively ferocious sandstorm.
+A bolt of red lightning lit up the sky for an instant and was followed by an ominous rumbling.

-Zain watched as half of his men, secured the tents to the ground and rounded the frightened horses.
+He watched as half of his men secured the tents to the ground and rounded the frightened horses.
 The few camels the band owned were left for last; camels by nature knew how to survive sandstorms.
 The other half was busy chasing after weapons and gear that had been blown away.

 "It looks as if we are going to have to recruit more men after this storm."
-Saif materialized at Zain's side.
-Unlike Zain, he did not wear a Keffiyeh to shield his face from the sandstorm.
+Saif materialized at his side.
+Unlike Zain, he did not wear a keffiyeh to shield his face from the sandstorm.
 Saif pointed to a man struggling in the distance.
 The lower half of Rashid's body hung in the air while he was desperately trying to hold onto a wooden crate.
 And failing.
-Zain sighed and motioned for one of his men to go to his aid.
+He sighed and motioned for one of his men to go to his aid.

 "It's too bad we couldn't take advantage of this sandstorm to infiltrate the town unseen in broad daylight.
 The people are all home, and the guards forced to remain outside are blinded."